-†For part d, just supply a breadth-first spanning tree, starting at i) a, and at ii) d
+†For part d, just supply a breadth-first spanning tree, starting at i) a, and at ii) d Assume that the adjacency function returns vertices in lexical order.

 (Makefile target: prob1) Implement Floyd's all-pairs shortest-path algorithm.